indieopensource/enterprise-ready-supplement/terms.md

 ## <a id="Supplementary_Terms"></a>Supplementary Terms

 These terms supplement the **Public License** that applies to the _Software_.
-Though part of a single transaction, these terms and the _Public License_ will be interpreted as entirely independent legal documents.
+Though part of a single transaction, these terms and the _Public License_ will be interpreted as entirely independent legal documents, so that _Developer_ and _Company_ can continue to rely on guidance for the _Public License_ as a standardized form.

 ## <a id="Company's_Obligations"></a>Company's Obligations